Guatemala

 HUEHUETENANGO

-Huehuetenango (or HueHue as it is often called) is a stunning region located in the west of Guatemala near the border of Mexico.
-HueHue is known for its vast ethnic diversity and Cuchumatanes mountain range, the highest non-volcanic mountain range in all of Central America.
-It is also home to some of the most complex and celebrated coffees in the country, which frequently appear in the top ten of the Cup of Excellence competition.
-This is in part due to the incredibly high elevations that coffee is able to grow at (up to 2,000m above sea level), thanks to the dry, hot winds that blow into the mountains from Mexico’s Tehuantepec plain and protect the region from frost.
+The department is vast, and includes a number of types of terrain that are suited to different forms of agriculture, depending on the elevation.
+Corn is the main staple of the lower regions, which transitions into coffee the further up one goes, with local pine farmed throughout the entire department.
+Huehue’s coffee-growing regions produce some of the most complex and celebrated lots in the country, and the region frequently appear in the top ten of the Cup of Excellence competition.
+This is in part due to the incredibly high elevations that coffee can grow (up to 2,000m above sea level), thanks to the dry, hot winds that blow into the mountains from Mexico’s Tehuantepec plain and protect the region from frost.
 These high elevations combined with a relatively predictable climate make for exceptional quality coffee.
+The highest elevations in Huehue, above 2,100m above sea level, are quite dry and rocky, so most farmers dedicate themselves to growing potatoes and herding sheep, goats and llamas.

 COBÁN & BAJA VERAPAZ

-These neighbouring municipalities are known for their lush rainforest and cool and very wet climate – with an annual precipitation of 3,500m, and regular rainfall throughout the year.
+The municipality of Alta Verapaz and capital city Cobán are known for their lush rainforest and cool and very wet climate – with an annual precipitation of 3,500m, and regular rainfall throughout the year.
 This results in a very slow maturation time for the coffees (which can help produce very sweet and complex flavour profiles), with staggered flowering and ripening requiring producers to make as many as ten passes throughout the season to ensure only the ripest cherries are selected.
+The wet climate can provide a challenge for coffee drying, and the region’s remoteness also provides some barriers for producers.
+With great care, however, some truly exceptional coffees are produced in this region, including crowd-favourite Santa Isabel.

 SANTA ROSA